timothyholmes/mottled-moth-rocks/_posts/2024-01-24-annual-goals.md

     * Knife literacy
     * Read a book on the topic
     * Make stock
-    * Try 6 new receipes
+    * Try 6 new recipes
 7. Take 4 hikes with Dzhu
 8. Visit 2 friends out of state
 9. Learn a roller skating trick